compulim/generator-azure-web-app/README.md

 2. Click [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)
 3. Push your changes and see it continuously deploy to Azure

-> It takes about 5-10 minutes to build for the first time, have a little patience.
+> It takes about 5-10 minutes for the first build, have a little patience.

 # How to develop professionally

 1. Create a new Web App project
-2. Run development server
+2. Run local development server
 3. Develop locally
 4. Prepare for production deployment
 5. Deploy to target servers